Moscow

-Moscow (Note: English: /ˈmɒskoʊ/ MOS-koh, US chiefly /ˈmɒskaʊ/ MOS-kow; Москва.) is the capital and largest city of Russia, standing on the Moskva River in Central Russia.
-It has a population estimated at over 13 million residents within the city limits, over 19.1 million residents in the urban area, and over 21.5 million residents in its metropolitan area.
-The city covers an area of 2511 km2, while the urban area covers 5891 km2, and the metropolitan area covers over 26000 km2.
-Moscow is among the world's largest cities, being the most populous city entirely in Europe, (Note: Istanbul, which is partially in Europe, is a larger city, with two-thirds of its population of 15 million living in Europe.) the largest urban and metropolitan area in Europe, and the largest city by land area on the European continent.
+Moscow (Note: English: /ˈmɒskoʊ/ MOS-koh, US chiefly /ˈmɒskaʊ/ MOS-kow; Москва.) is the capital and largest city of Russia, situated on the Moskva River in Central Russia.
+The city has a population estimated at more than 13 million residents within city limits, more than 19.1 million residents in the urban area, and more than 21.5 million residents in the metropolitan area.
+The city covers an area of 2511 km2; the urban area covers 5891 km2; and the metropolitan area covers more than 26000 km2.
+Moscow is among the world's largest cities: the most populous city entirely in Europe, (Note: Istanbul, which is partially in Europe, is a larger city, with two-thirds of its population of 15 million living in Europe.) the largest urban and metropolitan areas in Europe, and the largest city by land area on the European continent.

-First documented in 1147, Moscow became the capital of the Grand Principality of Moscow, which led the unification of the Russian lands in the 15th century and became the center of a unified state.
-Following the proclamation of the Tsardom of Russia in 1547, Moscow remained the political and economic center for most of its history.
+First documented in 1147, Moscow became the capital of the Grand Principality of Moscow, which led the unification of Russian lands in the 15th century and became the center of a unified state.
+Following the proclamation of the Tsardom of Russia in 1547, Moscow remained the country's political and economic center for most of its history.
 During the reign of Peter the Great, the Russian capital was moved to the newly founded city of Saint Petersburg in 1712, leading to a decline in Moscow's importance throughout the imperial period.
-Following the Russian Revolution and the establishment of the Russian SFSR, the capital was moved back to Moscow in 1918.
+Following the Russian Revolution and the establishment of the Russian Soviet Federative Socialist Republic (Russian SFSR), the capital was moved back to Moscow in 1918.
 The city later became the political center of the Soviet Union and experienced significant population growth throughout the Soviet period.
 In the aftermath of the dissolution of the Soviet Union, Moscow remained the capital city of the newly reconstituted Russian Federation and has experienced continued growth.